-Edward Albee is without doubt one of the giants of American theater, in the same pantheon with Arthur Miller, Eugene O'Neill, and Tennessee Williams.
-His prolific career includes three Pulitzer Prizes and the 2005 Lifetime Achievement Tony Award.
+Edward Albee was a giant of American theater, in the same pantheon with Arthur Miller, Eugene O'Neill, and Tennessee Williams.
+His prolific career included three Pulitzer Prizes and the 2005 Lifetime Achievement Tony Award.

-At the age of eighty, Albee is still producing major works for the theater—most recently a prequel to The Zoo Story, which shocked the country when it first appeared in 1958—and his plays have seen major revivals on and off Broadway in recent years.
+Albee continued producing major works for the theater into his eighties, including a prequel to The Zoo Story, which shocked the country when it first appeared in 1958—and his plays have seen major revivals on and off Broadway in recent years.
 Yet even with this resurgence of popularity, no up-to-date treatment of his plays is currently in print.

 Cover photo: Edward Albee, 2002, by Gen Hasagawa

 "Zinman's most important contribution is her sustained effort to remain as true as possible to the playwright's concerns and voice by weaving parallels between scripts and published interviews and talks.
 Her respect for Albee's achievements as a dramatist is beautifully complemented by her fascination with the persona that Albee has chosen to reveal publicly. ...
 Recommended."